Inklingo

 decente

-Use 'decente' to describe something of acceptable quality, appropriateness, or morality, like a salary or behavior.
+Use 'decente' to describe something that is adequate, respectable, or meets a minimum standard, often related to quality or behavior.

 A simple, well-made sandwich consisting of turkey and lettuce, neatly cut in half and placed on a plain white plate, illustrating acceptable quality.